CENDARI/documentation/source/user/atom.rst

 **World War I**

 * to have all countries which have participated in the First World War covered
-* to give special attention to East European and South East European countries and to describe so-called 'hidden archives' which did not dispose of a digital representation so far
+* to give special attention to East European and South East European countries and to describe so-called :menuselection:`hidden archives` which did not dispose of a digital representation so far
 * to describe archival institutions with significant holdings with priority to central national archives, national military archives, national war museums
 * archives with a wide scope of digitized finding aids